-John Fetterman claims he has defeated Trump-backed Dr Oz for Pennsylvania Senate seat
+John Fetterman defeats Trump-backed Dr Oz for Pennsylvania Senate seat

 His halting performance at his only debate between himself and his opponent further raised alarms on the left, but proved to be insufficient to help the celebrity TV doctor overcome accusations of being an out-of-touch celebrity peddling snake oil and fake “miracle” cures on his long-running programme.

 The race represented a major opportunity for Democrats to save – or even expand – their Senate majority and potentially build the numbers necessary to alter or scrap the filibuster; that outcome looks more likely than ever with Mr Fetterman’s expected victory.
+Now, with an increasing likelihood that Raphael Warnock, Mark Kelly, and Catherine Cortez Masto will all hold on to their seats, it appears as if Mitch McConnell’s path to Majority Leader is disintegrating.

 Dr Oz eked out a win in the GOP primary earlier this year after Donald Trump’s endorsement allowed him to sneak past two other conservative candidates, David McCormick and Kathy Barnette.
 Both had appeared as potential contenders for Mr Trump’s favour, but lost out to Dr Oz despite consternations from some conservatives in the party about the celebrity TV doc’s bonafides.